zschaeffer/dsp/05c-python_pandas.md

 Pandas is a Python library for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

-Pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
+Pandas provides fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.

 ### Pandas - the name
 The name is derived from the term "Panel data", an econometrics term for multidimensional structured data sets.